cephascard0207/RosaryDigital_v1.0/README.md

-## CtGuide Web App | v1.0 🧑🏻‍💻⭐
+## Rosary Digital - Web Learning Studio | v1.0 🧑🏻‍💻⭐

-An All in One Open-Source Non-Profit Learning Roadmap & Studio for Computer Technique Students.
-Free Resources & Custom Learning for all computer technique students of the vocational stream.
-This Web App was made due to the lack of knowledge and external reference guides for comp tech students in the offline market.
-The CTGuide Web app has all the resources you need covered for both the 11th & 12th High School Standards.
+An All in One Open-Source Non-Profit Learning Roadmap & Studio for Rosary Higher Secondary Students.
+Free Resources & Custom Learning for all students of the general & vocational stream.
+This Web App was made due to the lack of knowledge and external reference guides for all students in the offline market.
+The Rosary Digital Web app has all the resources you need covered for both the 11th & 12th High School Standards.
 This Project has been based on the State Board Curriculum.

 ## Git Branches
-- main - The main branch consists of the web app licensing, project readme & snapshot files
-- master - The master branch consists of the web app project code files in accordance to the tech stack
+- master - The master branch consists of the web app project code files in accordance to the tech stack.
+Also consists of licensing, project readme & snapshot files.

 ## Technology
 - **HTML > Markup Language**